Enemies & Allies: Plot

 The story takes place in the late 1950s.
-Gotham is a crime-ridden city with corrupt cops, but the crime rate has been hit hard by the vigilante actions of The Batman.
+Gotham is a crime-ridden city with corrupt cops, but the crime rate has been hit hard by the vigilante actions of the Batman.
 Metropolis is the far opposite of Gotham; bright, uncorrupted, and protected by the super powered hero known as Superman.
-A hero that, when interviewed by Daily Planet reporter Lois Lane, revealed he was an alien from Krypton.
-But to their surprise, no one, not even businessmen Lex Luthor and Bruce Wayne, believed that statement.
-Even though someone like Wayne cannot explain how Superman can do what he does.
+When interviewed by Daily Planet reporter Lois Lane, he revealed that he was an alien from Krypton.
+But to their surprise, no one, not even businessmen Lex Luthor and Bruce Wayne, believed that statement, even though someone like Wayne cannot explain how Superman can do what he does.

-After fleeing another trap from the police; Batman returns home to meet, as Bruce Wayne, Clark Kent and Jimmy Olsen from Metropolis' Daily Planet for an interview.
+After fleeing another trap from the police, Batman returns home to meet (as Bruce Wayne) Clark Kent and Jimmy Olsen from Metropolis' Daily Planet for an interview.
 In Siberia, Luthor meets with his partner, General Ceridov, who reveals his slaves working day and night at the Gulag in search for strange and deadly green rocks.
 After showing him the violent Mutants that someone can become after long term exposure to the rocks, Luthor asks to have one for his journey home.
 Editor Perry White gives Lois and Clark the assignment of completing this month's "love advice" column, though Clark has troubles because he doesn't know how to help people by offering honest advice.
 Lois wants to investigate the possible illegal activates LuthorCorp have been performing, but needs concrete facts first.
 After Bruce finds out his father and Alfred Pennyworth's friend, Drayling, resigned from Wayne Enterprises because of the board of directors' corruption; Bruce discovers Wayne technology being sold to LuthorCorp from their offices, and bribes, blackmail, and threats, either to them or to their families, from their homes as Batman.
 Lois meets with LuthorCorp ex-employee, Blanche Rosen, who reveals her and many others were hired to construct a reactor in the Caribbean, but the site was dangerous, leaving many sick and left to die.
 This leads to Lois sneaking inside LuthorCorp, and reaching the assembly line and the secret maps, all of which prove Rosen's sayings.
 Clark sees Earth vs the Flying Saucers with Jimmy, a movie that seems to answer why no one believes Superman to be an alien, as well as makes Clark wonder about other existing aliens.
 His question seems to get answered when a UFO appears, traveling across the country.
 Superman flies to intercept along with seven F-100D Super Sabres, but a LuthorCorp aircraft fires a pulse beacon to disable the planes, and disappears with the UFO.